envi/olesia-khomchyn.github.io/docs/VendorFaxConfigurations.md

 # VendorFaxConfigurations

-## Get the list of vendor fax configurations
+## Get the list of Vendor Fax Configurations

 ### <span style="color: #F05D30">Path</span>
 GET/odata/VendorFaxConfigurations

 ### <span style="color: #F05D30">Description</span>
-Returns the list with active/inactive fax configurations of active vendors related to active facilities within a logged organization.
+Returns the list with active/inactive Fax Configurations of active Vendors related to active Facilities within a logged organization.
 You can filter the results by the strict match using the ```$filter``` parameter–entity eq ‘string’.
 Or filter the results by the partial match using ```$filter```=contains parameter–contains(entity, ‘string’).

 ### <span style="color: #F05D30">Request parameters</span>